Black Reconstruction

 THE PRIMARY TEXT AND RELATED PRIMARY SOURCES

 Du Bois's Black Reconstruction is not yet in the public domain.
 However, the Internet Archive site has copies of the 1935 original edition, as well as later editions by several editors, that can be checked out just as one would with a regular lending library [Info].
 One needs to register for a free account at the site [Accounts].
-Note that the check-out period is typically limited to one hour, but can be renewed quickly insofar as there is no one on the waiting list.

 * The Lesson Plan "Reconstructing America, Reconstructing History: W.E.B.
 Du Bois' Vision of the United States after the Civl War" is available via the Special Collections and University Archives (SCUA) at the University of Massachusetts Amherst library.
 It is part of SCUA's project "Source, Story: History" which relates historical topics to the materials accessible in its archives.
 This particular lesson plan poses various interesting questions that would be useful to explore with high school and undergraduate students.